 What steps should I take if I'm prescribed opioids?

-- Avoid using them with other drugs.
+- Consult your doctor before using prescription opioids with other drugs.

-- Store prescription opioids in a locked location and out of the reach of others.
+- Store prescription opioids in a locked location and out of reach of others.
 Never sell or share prescription opioids.

 What is heroin?